PaloAltoNetworks/iot-automated-solution/panos_add_dhcp_security_policy/README.md

 # Add DHCP Security Policy

-Create a new security policy based on the `dhcp` application for visbility purposes and to ensure it has a log forwarding profile that is configured for Cortex Data Lake and Enhanced Application Logging.
+This skillet creates a security policy to allow the `dhcp` application from an inputted source zone to an inputted destination zone with a log forwarding configured.

-Once the rule is added the user can decide where to place the rule:

-* top or bottom
+Once created, this security policy, which is used for IoT visibility, can be moved either to the top, to the bottom or directly before/after a reference rule.

+Skillet operations includes:

+    * capture the input name of the log forwarding profile, zones, and rule placement
-* before or after with a reference rule name
+    * adds a security rule called dhcp-traffic to the rulebase
+    * moves the security rule